jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 ## Weaving Security into Your Development Workflow

-For too long, security has been treated as a final checkbox—a last-minute quality gate you desperately try to clear right before launch.
+For too long, security has been treated as a final checkbox - a last-minute quality gate you desperately try to clear right before launch.
 Let's be honest, that approach is a recipe for disaster.
 It leads to painful delays, bloated budgets, and, worst of all, applications riddled with holes.

 The only way to build truly secure applications today is to weave security into the very fabric of your development process.
 This is what people mean when they talk about **DevSecOps** or "shifting left."
 It's less of a buzzword and more of a fundamental change in mindset.

 Shifting left means security becomes everyone's job, not just a siloed team's problem.
-When you make security a daily practice, you spot vulnerabilities when they're small, cheap, and easy to fix—not when they're a five-alarm fire in production.
+When you make security a daily practice, you spot vulnerabilities when they're small, cheap, and easy to fix - not when they're a five-alarm fire in production.
 The whole point is to build a culture where your team ships code that's secure by design.

 ### Your First Line of Defense: Automation